Wellbeing and Work for Refugee Integration Project

-A key strand of the project, which started in 2020 and will run until the end of September 2023, are undertaking skills audits for over 1000 refugees in order to identify gaps that make access to the labour market difficult and pathways to employment the beneficiary should access.
-The skills audits are undertaken by one dedicated refugee employment adviser in each county in the region, employed by these partners - Suffolk Refugee Support, Norfolk Conty Council's People from Abroad Team, PARCA, BRASS, Essex Integration and the Refugee Council.
+A key strand of the project, which started in 2020 and will run until the end of September 2023, is to undertake skills audits for over 1000 refugees in order to identify gaps that make access to the labour market difficult and pathways to employment that the beneficiary should access.
+The skills audits are undertaken by one dedicated refugee employment adviser in each county in the region, employed by these partners - Suffolk Refugee Support, Norfolk County Council's People from Abroad Team, PARCA, BRASS, Essex Integration and the Refugee Council.
 Two pathways have been developed:

 1) To provide therapeutic support and meaningful activity to alleviate anxiety, coping with ‘survivor guilt’ and adjusting to life in the UK, to be delivered by the Refugee Council, plus in Suffolk by the Health Outreach Service.